Heejoy/Heejoy.github.io/README.md

 * Drag and drop your Markdown file or use the file explorer to select and upload your resume.

-* Make sure your Markdown resume file named as `index.md`
+* Make sure your Markdown resume file is named as `index.md`

 * Commit the file to the repository by entering a commit message and clicking on the `Commit changes` button.